Skip to main content

 Your endocrine system is a exquisitely sensitive surveillance network, constantly monitoring your internal and external environment.
 It does not distinguish between a physical threat and the chronic, low-grade stress of financial pressure or a perceived lack of autonomy.
 When you feel compelled to share personal health information or participate in a program that feels invasive, your body can initiate a cascade of hormonal responses.
 This is a biological reality that underpins the legal debate.

 The primary mediator of this stress response is cortisol, a glucocorticoid hormone produced by the adrenal glands.
 In acute situations, cortisol is vital for survival.
-When the pressure is sustained, as it can be when significant financial outcomes are tied to compliance, cortisol levels can become chronically elevated.
+When the pressure is sustained, as it can be when significant financial outcomes are tied to wellness program compliance, cortisol levels can become chronically elevated.

 This has far-reaching effects, influencing your metabolism, immune function, and the regulation of other key hormones.
 This biological fact provides a powerful lens through which to view the ADA’s definition of a “voluntary” program.
 The legal standard has a direct effect on your internal hormonal environment.